RenanGalvao/vuttr-api/README.md

 ```

 ### Optional
 If you want to run the app in production enviroment, create a copy of `.env.sample` and rename it to `.env`.
 Modify the file with your Mongo connection data.
 It is located in the root dir.
-Don't forget to upload the database with migrate-mongo `NODE_ENV=production migrate-mongo up`.
+You may upload the database with migrate-mongo `NODE_ENV=production migrate-mongo up`.

 ## Adding or Removing Tools
 First, run the app: